 MA in School Counseling

-The mission of the School Counseling program is to train masters level graduates who 1) function as advocates for their students, 2) promote the welfare of the entire learning community, 3) use evidenced-based practices, 4) are academically prepared to seek Pennsylvania certification as elementary and secondary school counselors, and 5) are educationally prepared for the Pennsylvania Licensed Professional Counselor (meets the eight educational content areas) and Behavior Specialist License.
+The mission of the School Counseling program is to train masters level graduates who 1) function as advocates for their students, 2) promote the welfare of the entire learning community, and 3) are academically prepared to seek state certification as elementary and/or secondary school counselors.

 The MA in School Counseling is accredited by the Master’s in Psychology and Counseling Accreditation Council (MPCAC) for the period of August 2014 through August 2024.

 Now accepting applications for an August 2015 class start in St. Davids, PA.